elenajp/twitter_bot/README.md

 ## How To Use

 💠 Packages in this project were installed using pip.
-If you are using Python2 use pip without 3.
 💠 This Python Twitter bot uses the Tweepy package which can be installed by:

 ```python